 Gap closing in a plant gene cluster

-At ESHG 2022 in Vienna, Samplix hosted a special event where three experts talked on a novel technology that supports important research into the genetics of rare diseases.
+At ESHG 2022 in Vienna, Samplix hosted a special event where three experts talked about our novel technology that supports important research into the genetics of rare diseases.

 Dr. Peter Mouritzen (Samplix): Xdrop: Targeting Rare Disease Genomics